 A Comprehensive Guide to Modern Web Development Stacks

 A typical web application consists at minimum of a database, web servers, operating system, and the development environment.
 Any firm developing websites should have the knowledge and human resources to implement these functions by a number of available platforms in the market.
-It is also important for clients to understand the tech stacks used by their web developers, as they affect the user experience and application functionality.
+It is also important for clients of website development companies to understand the tech stacks used by their web developers, as they affect the user experience and application functionality.
 To help build a functional web application, web development stacks offer a comprehensive collection of tools and technologies as the foundational platform.
 In this article we delve into the purpose of web frameworks, factors to consider while choosing one, and learn some of the most popular stacks along with their use-cases in modern web development.

 Popular Web Development Stacks